CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

 3. To control the app, all this screen needs to do is check what screen just closed.
 So, Drag the `when [Screen1].OtherScreenClosed` block from **Screen1** onto the **Viewer**.

 4. When a minigame closes it results in a value.
 You can get this value inside the `when [Screen].OtherScreenClosed` block.
 To keep track of the player's score, you can use the `initialize local [name] to` block (in **Variables**).
-Change "name" to "score" so it's easy to remember. drag the `[0]` block from math onto the `initialize local [score] to` block.
+Change "name" to "score" so it's easy to remember.
+Drag the `[0]` block from math onto the `initialize local [score] to` block.
 Here's what it should look like:

    ![](/assets/otherscreenclose.png)